rearc/spl_transpiler/README.md

 - Add SPL queries and what the equivalent PySpark could would be.
 These test cases can drive development and prioritize the most commonly used features.
+- Add runtime functionality (commands, functions, and UDFS) with supporting tests.
+- Add known input and output data pairs with associated SPL queries as tests for future implementation.

 # Support Matrix